gShahr/Lowell-Showcase/README.md

     - Currently working on project 7, which is queue implementation along with level order traversal of a tree and using a queue for merge sort

-    - Almost finished with project 7 and going to upload soon - Finished it
+    - Almost finished with project 7 (merge sort, level order traversal, and queues) and going to upload soon - Finished it

     - Currently working on project 9 - just finished 8 (linked lists implemented recursively)